Herr, gehe nicht ins Gericht mit deinem Knecht, BWV 105: Musical description of movements

 The cantata opens with a chorus in two parts, a form of prelude and fugue, corresponding to the first two phrases of Psalm 143, "Lord, enter not into judgment with thy servant / for in thy sight shall no man living be justified."
 As William G. Whittaker writes, "The chorus is so masterly that even a close analysis can only do scant justice to it."

 The orchestra is scored is for four voices, the two upper voices providing the first violins, oboe and corno colla parte and the others the second violins and oboe; in addition to violas there is a basso continuo.
 In the second violin parts of the opening movement, there are sections requiring notes below the normal range of the baroque oboe (B♭ and G below middle C): in that case either a different reed instrument can be used; or, as suggested in Leisinger (1999), the few notes outside the range of the baroque oboe can be transposed.
-It is also unclear what baroque instrument Bach had in mind for a corno—a corno da caccia, a corno da tirarsi or some other baroque woodwind instrument (such as a cornetto) that can double the soprano or alto voices.
+It is also unclear what baroque instrument Bach had in mind for a corno—a corno da caccia, a corno da tirarsi or some other baroque instrument (such as a cornetto) that can double the soprano or alto voices.
 The choice of instrument likewise has to create the right balance between the first violins and tenor in the second aria.